fybrik/fybrik/site/docs/samples/notebook-write.md

 ## Create an account in object storage

 Create an account in object storage of your choice such as AWS S3, IBM Cloud Object Storage or Ceph.
-Make a note of the service endpoint, bucket name, and access credentials.
+Make a note of the service endpoint and access credentials.
 You will need them later.

 ??? tip "Setup localstack"